Things To Do In Bath

 The Holburne Museum is home to the extensive collection of over 4000 books, objects and pictures collected by Sir Thomas William Holburne who lived from 1793 to 1874.
 Sir William resided in Bath from 1830 with his 3 unmarried sisters, one of whom bequeathed the collection to the people of Bath in 1881.
 Highlights of the collection include: Chinese armorial porcelain, silver and portraits, porcelain, books, period furniture, bronzes, old master paintings and a range of portrait miniatures.
 The Museum has been open to the public since 1893.

-3) Jane Austin Centre:
+3) Jane Austen Centre:

-The Jane Austin Centre is a permanent exhibition located at 40 Gay Street in Bath.
+The Jane Austen Centre is a permanent exhibition located at 40 Gay Street in Bath.
 Housed in an original Georgian townhouse, the exhibits tell the story of Jane Austen’s time spent in Bath.
 Jane Austen made Bath her home from 1801 to 1806, but visited at other times.
 Bath features in her writing, particularly in two of her novels, Northanger Abbey and Persuasion, where the city provided the backdrop.
 The centre has costumed character guides, exhibits, a tea room and a gift shop full of Jane Austen gift ideas.

 4) Prior Park Landscape Gardens: